EZTechhelp/Samson-Media-Player/README.md

 ### 3. Run First Time Setup
   + If using installer, run Samson from shortcut created or via `Samson.exe` in the install folder
-  + If you downloaded source files, execute `Samson.ps1` in the root folder from PowerShell (non-admin)
+  + If you downloaded source files, execute `Samson.ps1` or `Samson.exe` in the root folder from PowerShell (non-admin)
   + Upon running for the first time, the First Run Setup/Settings window will appear.
 Go through and configure as desired
   + Highly recommend reading the help documentation for each setting, by clicking on the **?** icon next to each
   + After finishing setup, the app may restart.
-If it closes but doesn't restart on its own, wait a minute or so then just relaunch
+If it closes but doesn't restart on its own, wait a minute or so then just relaunch.
+This usually only applies when not using the installer
 * * *

 ## Uninstalling <a name="Uninstalling"></a>